JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

 ### Rule 2: Immutable state == many threads

-If state can't be changed, multiple threads can safely have access to it.
-This is also conceptually simple.
+If state can't be changed, multiple threads can safely access it.
 In Kotlin/Native, _immutable_ doesn't mean everything is a `val`.
 It means _frozen state_.

-## Frozen state
+## Immutable and frozen state

-The following example is immutable, by its definition.
-2 `val` elements, both of final immutable types.
+This example is immutable, by its definition – it has 2 `val` elements, both of final immutable types.

 ```kotlin
 data class SomeData(val s:String, val i:Int)
 ```

-The following example may be immutable or not.
+The next example may be immutable or mutable.
 It is not clear what `SomeInterface` may do internally at compile time.
 In Kotlin, determining deep immutability, statically at compile time, is not possible.

 ```kotlin